Introduction

 If you can't afford a lawyer, you can get legal help in other ways, including:

-Staff at Justice Access Centres in Nanaimo, Surrey, Victoria, and Vancouver can also answer your questions and help you fill out forms.
-Call someone who can help or find a nearby office.
-If you want the help of a mediator, see Making mediation happen in a family law case in Supreme Court.
+Staff at Justice Access Centres in Abbotsford, Nanaimo, Surrey, Victoria, and Vancouver can also answer your questions and help you fill out forms.
+Call someone who can help or find your nearest office.

 Work through this guide at your own pace.
 There's no need to rush.